AmeerMoukadam/InteractiveForm/README.md

 # InteractiveForm
 An interactive form for a fictious fullstack conference.

+# Languages
-Languages: HTML, CSS, JavaScript <br>
+HTML, CSS, JavaScript

+# Libraries
-Libraries: jQuery
+jQuery